‘Days Of Our Lives’ Spoilers: Vivian Returns To Rip Gabi & Stefan Apart

 Vivian hasn’t been seen since, but there have been some hints that she could be making her way back to Salem, and to her son, Stefan DiMera (Brandon Barash).

 Stefan was devastated when he lost his mother, and he’ll likely be thrilled to have her back in his life.
-However, a lot has changed since Vivian’s “death,” and when she returns home to the DiMera mansion she’ll see that her son has not only gotten married, but he’s fallen head over heels in love with Gabi Hernandez (Camilla Banus).
+However, a lot has changed since Vivian’s “death,” and when she returns home to the DiMera mansion she’ll see that her son has not only gotten married, but he’s fallen head over heels in love with Gabi Hernandez (Camila Banus).

-The report suggests that Vivian will not like what she sees when it comes to Stefan and Gabi, and that she devise a plan to do everything in her power to get rid of her daughter-in-law.
+The report suggests that Vivian will not like what she sees when it comes to Stefan and Gabi, and that she will devise a plan to do everything in her power to get rid of her daughter-in-law.

 The outlet suggests that fans will first see Kate move into the mansion to give Gabi and Stefan problems.
 However, when Vivian shows up it will be a whole new ballgame for the couple as they have to deal with her wrath.

-Robin Strasser’s stay on the show is said to be brief, and only run for about 15 episodes.
+Robin Strasser’s stay on the show is said to be brief, only running for about 15 episodes.
 However, it will be an action-packed few weeks with Vivian back in Salem to cause trouble for all those around her.

 New friend Tommy who's an old friend of my new bff Debbie (do you follow me?:) in #NOHO #LA Yay Out & About TYfriend pic.twitter.com/ThcYtLGpJJ